Last Updated on September 25, 2023

 Of course, we can’t leave out our favorite waterfalls in the area.
 I’ll go out on a limb and say Otter Falls is probably my favorite, but there are so many more in the area, including three falls along the Glen Burney Trail in Blowing Rock.

-Spoiler alert: we didn’t include Blowing Rock, Banner Elk, and some other High Country favorites in this list because they take a bit longer to reach from Greensboro.
+Spoiler alert: we didn’t include Blowing Rock and Banner Elk, along with some other High Country favorites in this list because they take a bit longer to reach from Greensboro.
 Elk Knob State Park is another that we won’t judge you on if you extend your drive and decide to visit!

-You can always extend your time in this awesome mountain town with one of these awesome Airbnbs in Boone and in nearby High Country towns!
+You can always extend your time with one of these awesome Airbnbs in Boone and in nearby High Country towns!

 113 miles | 1 hour 58 minutes